Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Experimental Setup

 where \( M \) is the total number of locations or prompts in the dataset.

-\section{EXPERIMENTAL SETUP}
+\section{Experimental Setup}

-The following section provides the details of the datasets and models used, the prompting strategies employed, and the specific evaluation metrics applied in our experiments.
+This section provides the details of the datasets and models used, the prompting strategies employed, and the specific evaluation metrics applied in our experiments.

-\subsubsection{Datasets}
+\subsection{Datasets}

-The IM2GPS test set, a standard benchmark for geo-localization models, is limited by its single-image-per-location structure, which restricts evaluation under varying conditions.
-To address this, we include three additional datasets: Tokyo 24/7 \cite{inproceedings} (315 images across daytime, sunset, and nighttime) introducing viewpoint and time-of-day variations; and two non-public datasets, CSN and LZR, adding challenges like weather, illumination, and viewpoint changes.
-These datasets are captured along the same routes at different times in urban and countryside environments.
+The IM2GPS test set \cite{Hays:2008:im2gps}, a standard geo-localization benchmark derived from flickr, has a single-image-per-location structure, which restricts evaluation under varying conditions.
+To address this, we include three additional datasets: Tokyo 24/7 \cite{inproceedings} (315 images captured across daytime, sunset, and nighttime) introducing viewpoint and time-of-day variations; and two non-public datasets, CSN and LZR \cite{ismagilov2024motionblurdeblurringvisual}, captured along the same outdoor routes under varying weather, illumination, and viewpoint conditions in urban and countryside environments in Casoni (CSN) and Luzzara (LZR), Italy.
+The data collection protocol, acquisition setup, and ethical considerations for CSN and LZR are detailed in \cite{ismagilov2024motionblurdeblurringvisual}.
 For evaluation, we use 100 corresponding images per traverse from morning and noon traverses in CSN, and morning and dusk traverses in LZR.
-Illumination variation dominates across datasets, enabling consistent comparisons of model performance under diverse conditions. performance under diverse conditions.
+Fig. \ref{fig:dataset_examples}, presents samples from all four datasets.

-\subsubsection{Models}
+\subsection{Models}

-We evaluate three state-of-the-art VLMs in our experiments: GPT-4v \cite{openai2024gpt4technicalreport}, IDEFICS-80b-Instruct \cite{laurençon2023obelicsopenwebscalefiltered}, and LLaVA-1.5-13b \cite{liu2024improvedbaselinesvisualinstruction}.
-These models were selected to represent diverse model sizes and architectures, offering a comprehensive analysis of VLM performance for the geo-localization task.
+We evaluate three state-of-the-art VLMs in our experiments: GPT-4v (gpt-4o-2024-05-13)\cite{openai2024gpt4technicalreport}, IDEFICS-80b-Instruct \cite{OBELICS}, and LLaVA-1.5-13b \cite{liu2024improvedbaselinesvisualinstruction}.
+These models were selected to represent diverse model paradigms (closed-source, open-weight, and open-source), and scales, offering a comparison at varying levels of model accessibility.
+We also conducted preliminary tests with smaller variants such as IDEFICS-9b-Instruct and LLaVA-1.5-7b, but they showed negligible geo-localization performance, achieving less than 1\% accuracy even at a 2500 km threshold.

-\subsubsection{Prompting}
+\subsection{Prompting}

-For Scenarios 1 and 3, we use the LTM prompting method from \cite{mendes2024granularprivacycontrolgeolocation} to enhance reasoning during generation.
-In Scenario 2, we create five semantically equivalent variations for both single-sentence and LTM prompts.
-Fig. \ref{fig:fig2} lists the single-sentence prompt variations, where each prompt is accompanied with sample geo-coordinates.
-For the LTM prompt, we adapt the original version from \cite{mendes2024granularprivacycontrolgeolocation} without including specific examples here.
+All three scenarios use the LTM prompting method from \cite{mendes2024granularprivacycontrolgeolocation}\footnote{The full prompt is omitted for brevity; we refer the reader to \cite{mendes2024granularprivacycontrolgeolocation} for details.}.
+For Scenario 2, we additionally evaluate five single-sentence prompt variations (Fig. \ref{fig:fig2}) alongside five semantically-equivalent LTM variations adapted from \cite{mendes2024granularprivacycontrolgeolocation}; the latter are omitted here for brevity.

-\subsubsection{Evaluation}
+\subsection{Evaluation}